Death of Diane Whipple: Background of the dogs

+Two Pelican Bay State Prison inmates, Paul 'Cornfed' Schneider and Dale Bretches, both members of the Aryan Brotherhood prison gang, were attempting to start an illegal Presa Canario dog-fighting business from prison.
+They initially asked acquaintances Janet Coumbs and Hard Times Kennel owner/breeder James Kolber of Akron, Ohio, to raise the dogs during their incarceration.
+Against Kolber's advice, Coumbs chained the dogs in a remote corner of the farm, which caused them to become even more aggressive.

-Attorneys Marjorie Fran Knoller (born June 20, 1955) and Robert Edward Noel (June 22, 1941 – June 22, 2018) had care and control of the dogs that killed Whipple.
+After Coumbs fell out of favor with Schneider, attorneys Marjorie Fran Knoller (born June 20, 1955) and Robert Edward Noel (June 22, 1941 – June 22, 2018) agreed to take possession of the dogs.
+They had become acquainted with Schneider while doing legal work for prisoners, and had adopted Schneider (then age 38) as their legal son a few days before the mauling.
+By January 2001, the male dog, named Bane, weighed 140 lbs; the female dog, Hera, close to 100 lbs.

+Knoller and Noel

-After attending Brooklyn College, Knoller received her J.D. degree from McGeorge School of Law in Sacramento, California.
+Knoller attended Brooklyn College, and received her J.D. degree from McGeorge School of Law in Sacramento, California.
 Noel graduated from the University of Baltimore Law School in 1967.

 Noel and Knoller married in 1989.
 Starting in the mid-1990s, they ran their law office out of a converted closet in their Pacific Heights apartment in San Francisco, next door to Whipple.

-In 2000, Knoller and Noel obtained the two Presa Canario dogs, named Bane and Hera, through their relationship with a pair of Pelican Bay State Prison inmates, Paul 'Cornfed' Schneider (whom they had legally adopted as their son), and Dale Bretches, both members of the Aryan Brotherhood prison gang.
-Knoller and Noel had first met Schneider at a trial.
-Bane was male and Hera female; by January 2001, Bane weighed 140 pounds and Hera close to 100 pounds.

 Attack

 On January 26, 2001, while returning home with bags of groceries, Whipple was attacked by the two dogs in the hallway of her apartment building.
 Knoller was taking the dogs out of their apartment at the same time Whipple returned.
 The dogs escaped her control and attacked Whipple.

-Schneider and his cellmate Dale Bretches were attempting to start an illegal Presa Canario dog-fighting business from prison.
-They initially asked acquaintances Janet Coumbs and Hard Times Kennel owner/breeder James Kolber of Akron, Ohio, to raise the dogs during their incarceration.
-Against Kolber's advice, Coumbs chained the dogs in a remote corner of the farm, which caused them to become even more aggressive.
-After Coumbs fell out of favor with Schneider, attorneys Noel and Knoller agreed to take possession of the dogs.
-They had become acquainted with Schneider while doing legal work for prisoners, and had adopted Schneider (then age 38) as their legal son a few days before the mauling.

 Just prior to the attack, Knoller was taking the dogs up to the roof; Bane, and possibly Hera, whose role in the mauling has never been firmly established, attacked Whipple in the hallway.
 Whipple suffered a total of 77 wounds to every part of her body except her scalp and bottoms of her feet.
 Another neighbor called 911 after hearing Whipple's screams.
 Whipple died hours later at San Francisco General Hospital from "loss of blood from multiple traumatic injuries (dog bite wounds)".

 Bane was euthanized immediately after the attack; Hera was seized and later euthanized in January 2002.

 Whipple's memorial service at St. Mary's College, held on February 1, 2001, was attended by more than 400 people.